EU introduces AI strategy to build ‘ecosystem of trust’

 She added that today’s proposals include “key enablers to make the most of technology, and an ecosystem of trust which mitigates the risk that artificial intelligence may pose to our fundamental values.”

 In recent years, Europe has been trying to carve out a distinct identity when it comes to technology development and regulation.
-The continent faces a tricky balancing act as it tries to crack down on abuses by large tech companies while also encouraging homegrown innovation and startups.
+The continent faces a tricky balancing act as it tries to crack down on abuses by large tech companies while encouraging local innovation and startups.

 While transformative technologies like AI have been labeled critical to economic survival, Europe is perceived as slipping behind the U.S., where development is being led by tech giants with deep pockets, and China, where the central government is leading the push.